How Painful Is Getting a Dental Implant?

 Before undergoing dental implant surgery, your dentist will perform a thorough examination to determine if you are a good candidate for the procedure.
 This will involve taking X-rays and CT scans of your teeth and jawbone to assess the amount of bone available to support the implant.

 To prepare for the surgery, your dentist may recommend that you stop smoking and avoid certain medications, such as blood thinners, in the weeks leading up to the procedure.
 You may also need to arrange for transportation to and from the appointment, as sedation may be used during the procedure.
+If you have reservations or anxieties about the procedure, read our article on overcoming dental anxiety for tips and strategies to help you relax.

 What to Expect After the Procedure is Complete, Including Pain Levels and Recovery Time